beccabay/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Finding and Viewing Files

 * Make sure you are in the `challenge_files` directory.
-Use the `*` wildcard to find all the files that have the word "credit" in the filename. *How many files did you find?*
+Use the `*` wildcard to find all the files that have the word "credit" in the filename. *How many files did you find?
+2
+./credit_cards.txt
+./credit_cards2.txt

 * Use the `more` command to view one of the `credit_cards` files you just discovered.
 (Hint: Type `q` to quit viewing the file.
 Press the `spacebar` to page down.
-Use your keyboard arrows to move up/down.) *What is the date in the file you have viewed?*
+Use your keyboard arrows to move up/down.) *What is the date in the file you have viewed?
+01-15-2015

 * Use the `find` command to search for files more effectively.
-Search the sub-directories under `challenge_files` to find the location of the file named `modi_laboriosam.txt`. *Where is that file located?*
+Search the sub-directories under `challenge_files` to find the location of the file named `modi_laboriosam.txt`. *Where is that file located? ./tmp/modi_laboriosam.txt

 * Use the `grep` command to search for text within a file.
-Use `grep` on all the `.user` files in `challenge_files` to find which files contain "WA" (the abbreviation for Washington state). *How many files did you find?*
+Use `grep` on all the `.user` files in `challenge_files` to find which files contain "WA" (the abbreviation for Washington state). *How many files did you find?
+2
+Britt-Erdman.user:O'Harachester, WA 37261
+Lissie-Strosin.user:Jewessfurt, WA 00816-7241

-* Use the `-r` option of `grep` to *recursively* find the text "Waldo" hidden in a file somewhere under the `challenge_files` directory. *Paste the result showing the file and line where the word "Waldo" shows up.*
+* Use the `-r` option of `grep` to *recursively* find the text "Waldo" hidden in a file somewhere under the `challenge_files` directory. *Paste the result showing the file and line where the word "Waldo" shows up. serial-numbers/eaque_molestiae.txt:Ut est maiores quia autem.
+Nisi modi Waldo sed corporis sit explicabo ut est. Et est placeat ea sunt sunt consectetur sunt incidunt.
+Explicabo vel esse blanditiis dolorem culpa non quia.

 ### Pipes and Connecting Commands

 * Sometimes it's useful to output the results of a command to a text file for further analysis, reference, or processing.
 Try running `ls > files.txt`.
 Notice that the file `files.txt` was created.
-View that file using `more`. *What do you see in the `files.txt` file?*
+View that file using `more`. *What do you see in the `files.txt` file?
+A list of all the files that is in challenge_files.

 * Notice that if you run `ls -alh` in the `challenge_files` directory, the files scroll by very quickly.
 Sometimes it would be better to get the results in a paginated format.
-Try running `ls -alh | more`. *Describe what you see when you run `ls -alh | more`.*
+Try running `ls -alh | more`. *Describe what you see when you run `ls -alh | more`.
+It gave me a list in different pages that I could scroll through.

 * Earlier, when you viewed the list of active processes on your devbox using `ps aux`, the list was probably really long.
 You can make this list more manageable by using the pipe (`|`) to filter the results of `ps` using `grep`.
-Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:*
+Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:
+      PID    PPID    PGID     WINPID   TTY         UID    STIME COMMAND 469       1     469      13980  cons2     197609 13:27:46 /usr/bin/bash
+I     422     237     422      13812  cons0     197609 13:18:42 /usr/bin/grep
+      237       1     237       9836  cons0     197609 09:09:30 /usr/bin/bash
+      737       1     737       1348  cons4     197609 18:26:07 /usr/bin/bash
+      506       1     506       3288  cons3     197609 14:18:04 /usr/bin/bash
+      760       1     760      14800  cons5     197609 18:27:29 /usr/bin/bash
+      867     760     867      10104  cons5     197609 19:07:44 /usr/bin/ps
+      423       1     423      11168  cons1     197609 13:20:03 /usr/bin/bash